-A2 May: Students keep a Firm and an Insurance offer.
+May 2019.
+Students keep a Firm and an Insurance offer.
 If they were made five offers, the student rejects three of these at this point.

 The vast majority of students who secure an Oxbridge offer put it as the Firm choice.
 For Humanities at Oxford this may well be the lowest offer a student receives!

-Offers vary: Cambridge Sciences AAA - AA A. Oxford Science offers range from AAA - AAA.
-Oxford Humanities' offers are usually AAA (can be AAA for Economics) Cambridge Humanities tend to be AAA - AAA.

-The big exception is Mathematics' offers from Cambridge where AAA is the easy bit - two grade 1s in STEP being required as well.
+Offers vary: Cambridge Sciences AAA/AAA.
+Oxford Science offers range from AAA/AAA.
+Oxford Humanities' offers are usually AAA (can be AAA for Economics) Cambridge Humanities tend to be AAA/AAA.
+The big exception is Mathematics' offers from Cambridge where AAA is the 'easy bit' - a minimum of two grade 1s in STEP being required as well.
+These STEP papers are taken at the same time as A level exams.

 Students do not have to accept an Oxbridge offer.
-It is becoming more common for BHASVIC students to reject the Oxbridge offer in favour of such places such as Edinburgh.
+It is becoming more common for BHASVIC students to reject the Oxbridge offer in favour of such places as Edinburgh.
 This is perfectly acceptable, 'normalising' Oxbridge.
 Oxford and Cambridge are not necessarily the best places for every student!